To the Pastor’s Wife Striving for Perfection

 I’m terrible at this.

-When my father was dying, I still did not ask for prayers from my Sunday school class.
+Even when my father was dying, I still did not ask for prayers from my Sunday school class.

 Part of my issue is that I’m an introvert and I hate talking in front of groups.